EuropeanUniversityFoundation/power-middleware-slim/README.md

 ## Testing
 To test if the deployment was succesful, send a GET request to `http(s)://[domain you installed to]/power-middleware/rest/public-pos`, where you should see placement opportunity data in JSON format.

+## Further steps
+Once you're done with this middleware, you can start to deploy and setting up the [POWER React Application](https://github.com/EuropeanUniversityFoundation/power_react_app)

 ## Stack
 Built with [Slim - a micro framework for PHP](https://www.slimframework.com/).